Fix HappyMod App Not Installed & Parse Errors (2026)

 Which device-specific errors block HappyMod installation?

-Samsung, Xiaomi, OnePlus, and Realme each add custom security layers above the base Android installation system.
-These produce unique error messages requiring manufacturer-specific fixes.
+Samsung, Xiaomi, OnePlus, and Realme each add custom security layers on top of the base Android installation system that produce unique error messages you will not find in standard Android documentation.
+Find your device in the table below and run the manufacturer-specific fix directly.

 | Samsung One UI 6+ | “Installation blocked” | Knox Restricted Settings layer | Tap three-dot menu > Allow Restricted Settings |